Voices Lit Fest

 The goal of the festival is to bring together students and faculty of the university, as well as writers and presses from all over the Midwest, in order to provide a perspective of this region and to showcase the magnificent work being produced here, the stories that need to be told…the voices that need to be heard.
 Truly, this is a celebration of the Midwest voice, and it is our aim to create an ideal environment for any and all to come and take an active part, to discover and discuss how rich our literary tradition is.

-Held on the campus of the University of Michigan, Voices of the Middle West will take place on Saturday, March 22, starting at 10 AM with a panel lead by faculty and alumni of the University of Michigan.
-Following is a panel featuring editors of UM literary student publications.
-After lunch there will be a publishing panel consisting of experts in the field discussing the state of publishing today, a featured author panel whose topic is the uniqueness of the Midwestern voice in literature, and an Open Mic event where students and community writers are invited to share their work with an audience.
+Held on the campus of the University of Michigan, Voices of the Middle West will take place on Saturday, March 12, 2016, starting at 10 AM with a panel lead by faculty of the University of Michigan.
+Following is a panel featuring authors discussing where fiction and memoir meet.
+After lunch there will be a publishing panel consisting of experts in the field discussing unheard voices in publishing and their influence on the industry, an author panel whose topic is the Midwestern character, and an Open Mic event where students and community writers are invited to share their work with an audience.

 Throughout the day there will be a bookfair held in the atrium (main level) of East Quad with nearby access to all of the day’s events.
 The bookfair will showcase literary journals and independent presses from all over the Midwest selling their latest issues and books—panelists’ and featured writers’ books will be available as well.